 I loved everything about my experience.
 Offices are stunning.
 There was no wait.
 The whole team is very sweet and accommodating.
 And the service I had done is still healing but, I’m already beginning to see results that I’m extremely happy with.
 I highly recommend. – Anonymous

 The Recovery Period

 It is critical that you follow the advice of your surgeon to the letter.
 This includes carefully following information about bandages, medications (if prescribed), ointments, and other instructions about how to care for your eyes post surgery.

 Your surgeon will provide detailed instructions and information about the symptoms you may experience after blepharoplasty surgery.
-It is important to note that the recovery period varies considerably among individuals.
+It is important to note that the eye lift recovery period varies considerably among individuals.

 Arrange a Consultation

-Speak with Dr. Hoschander, Dr. Kessler, Dr. Pathak or Dr. Shikowitz during a consultation to find out more about eyelid surgery.
+Speak with Dr. Hoschander, Dr. Kessler, Dr. Pathak or Dr. Shikowitz during a consultation to find out more about blepharoplasty in New York City.
 You should ask questions regarding the surgery to get a clear picture of the procedure, what to expect, and whether or not you’re a suitable candidate.